tbronzwaer/raptor/README.md

 -The CBLAS library

--Python 2.7 (a Python 3 compatible plotter script is coming soon)
+-Python 2.7 (only needed for plotting; a Python 3 compatible plotter script is coming soon)

 ### Downloading and compiling the RAPTOR code